 I mean, how can all those colours in a rainbow appear from transparent light?

 It can kind of defies our common sense understanding of the world, doesn’t it?

 So this year, we’ve been loving this simple experiment for making our very own rainbows.
 They’ve delighted us but also let us see for ourselves physics in action.

 And you can do the same for fun at home or in a classroom or home school lesson plan.

-And for more simple activities to explore nature with kids do check out my other nature notes.
+And for more simple activities to explore nature with kids do check out my other ideas for exploring nature with children.

 1. Rainbow Making Supplies

 To make your rainbows you need nothing more than a basic prism.
 The five little ones in the video below cost us just £5 (roughly $5).

 You may even be able to make do with some dangly earrings or bits of old light fittings.